Fla. officer: I was fired after having heart attack

 Related: Heart attacks on duty

 DAVIE, Fla. — For 12 years, Mike Necolettos put his life on the line.
-A good cop by all accounts, Necolettos says he lost his job Jan.
-9 because of a heart attack he had while on duty in May.

 As a Davie police officer promoted to sergeant six years ago, he arrested drunks, nabbed burglars, responded to violent accidents and twice ducked bullets.